Safety Officers

 Here is how this works in practice.
 Safety officers working through our Hungary roster hold recognised Hungarian occupational safety credentials and run the daily compliance interface between the production and the National Labour Inspectorate.
 They write risk assessments against ONYF and Magyar Államkincstár workplace insurance frameworks, NÉBIH food-safety standards for craft service and catering tents, Hungarian Red Cross and St. John's Ambulance Hungary medical-standby protocols.
 Magyar Honvédség (Hungarian Defence Forces) partnership cover for helicopter extraction scenarios on remote location days.
 Buda Castle UNESCO heritage-zone fire-safety protocols are set up through the Budapest Heritage Office.

 Here is the short of it.
-Plus specific fire-load limits on Castle Hill, Matthias Church and Fishermen's Bastion shoots that affect every flame, pyrotechnic squib, smoke and haze sequence on the production schedule.
+Plus specific fire-load limits on Castle Hill, Matthias Church and Fishermen's Bastion shoots that affect each flame, pyrotechnic squib, smoke and haze sequence on the shoot schedules.
 Hungarian Nature Conservancy and national-park ranger safety protocols govern Hortobágy puszta UNESCO, Aggtelek Karst caves UNESCO, Bükk National Park and Balaton-felvidéki shoots.
-Wildlife management, fire risk in puszta dry seasons, cave-access oxygen monitoring and ranger sign-off on every overnight unit move.
+Wildlife management, fire risk in puszta dry seasons, cave-access oxygen tracking and ranger sign-off on each all-night unit move.

 ACT 03